João Aurélio

-João Miguel Coimbra Aurélio (born 17 August 1988) is a Portuguese professional footballer who plays for C.D.
-Nacional as a right-back or a right midfielder.
+João Miguel Coimbra Aurélio (born 17 August 1988) is a Portuguese professional footballer who plays as a right-back or a right midfielder for Primeira Liga club Nacional.

-He spent the vast majority of his career with Nacional, making 239 competitive appearances over eight seasons.
-He later represented Vitória de Guimarães and Moreirense, totalling 283 Primeira Liga games.
+He spent the vast majority of his career with Nacional, making 323 competitive appearances over 11 seasons (two spells).
+He also represented Vitória de Guimarães and Moreirense in his country, totalling 297 Primeira Liga games.

 Club career

 Nacional

 Born in Beja, Aurélio began his professional career with lower league club S.C.
 Penalva do Castelo.
 In the 2008–09 season, he moved straight into the Primeira Liga with Madeira's C.D.
 Nacional, managing ten league appearances in his first year and scoring in a 2–1 away win against C.F.
 Os Belenenses on 26 April 2009.

 In the following campaign, Aurélio started impressively, netting against Sporting CP in the opener – although he also scored in his own net – and S.C.
 Olhanense, both 1–1 draws.
 Additionally, he also started and scored in the UEFA Europa League 4–3 home defeat of FC Zenit Saint Petersburg (eventual 5–4 aggregate win).

 Aurélio continued to be an important first-team element in the following six top-division seasons, appearing in 149 matches and scoring in a 3–0 victory at Rio Ave F.C. on 28 September 2013.
-He also featured regularly as right back.
+He also featured regularly as a right-back.

 Vitória Guimarães

 On 9 June 2016, Aurélio signed a two-year contract with Vitória SC, where he had played youth football from ages 17 to 19.
 He played 62 total games for the team from Guimarães, including four in their run to the final of the Taça de Portugal, but was unused in the decisive match that the team lost 2–1 to S.L.
 Benfica.

-Aurélio started in a 1–3 defeat to the same opponent in the Supertaça Cândido de Oliveira on 5 August 2017.
+Aurélio started in a 3–1 defeat to the same opponent in the Supertaça Cândido de Oliveira on 5 August 2017.

 Moreirense

 Having turned down the chance to play in Croatia for HNK Hajduk Split, Aurélio moved to Vitória's neighbours Moreirense F.C. on a two-year deal on 20 June 2018.
-In his third appearance, on 27 August, he scored with the last touch of the game to seal a 1–1 home draw with Belenenses SAD.
+In his third appearance, on 27 August, he scored with the last touch of the game to seal a 1–1 home draw with B-SAD.